Stargator/vacuum/README.md

 3. Run `bundle install` to download the theme's gem

-4. Run `bundle exec jeyll serve` to see the theme in action
+4. Run `bundle exec jekyll serve` to see the theme in action

 In the example _config.yml below, there's a list of _config.yml parameters that the theme uses in the layouts/templates.